 dirt

 Dirt is the stuff that comes from our environment.
-It can take the form of dust, soil, pollution, and the breakdown of organic matter.
+It can take the form of dust, sand, soil, pollution, or the breakdown of organic matter from plants, animals, and rocks.

 • When I was a kid, I enjoyed playing in the dirt.